Groups Acting Acylindrically on Trees: 3-Manifold Groups

-For the only if direction assume that $\pi_1(M)$ is acylindrically arboreal and let $(\Gamma, \mathfrak{G})$ be a graph of groups splitting for $G=\pi_1(M)$ such that the action of $G$ on $T(\Gamma, \mathfrak{G})$ is non-elementary and acylindrical.
-Since $\pi_1(M)$ is finitely generated, we can assume that $\Gamma$ is finite and contains no contractible edges by Lemma~\ref{lem:AAimpliesFinite}.
-The structure of our argument can be outlined in the following steps. \begin{enumerate} \item First we will apply Theorem~\ref{Thm:CullerShalen} to the splitting $(\Gamma, \mathfrak{G})$ to construct a set $\Sigma=\{\Sigma_1,...,\Sigma_n\}$ of closed and $2$-sided incompressible surfaces in $M$, and assume for contradiction that the fundamental group of at least one of these surfaces induces a virtual fibre subgroup of $G$. \item Next we will use this to show that at least one edge group of the splitting $(\Gamma, \mathfrak{G})$ must have been a virtual fibre subgroup of $G$. \item Finally we will apply Theorem~\ref{thm:mfdCateg} to see that such an edge group must be normal in $G$.
+For the only if direction assume that $\pi_1(M)$ is acylindrically arboreal and let $(\Gamma, \mathfrak{G})$ be a graph of groups splitting for $G=\pi_1(M)$ such that the action of $G$ on $T=T(\Gamma, \mathfrak{G})$ is non-elementary and acylindrical, which by Lemma~\ref{lem:AAimpliesFinite} we can assume has exactly one orbit of edges.
+The structure of our argument can be outlined in the following steps. \begin{enumerate} \item First we will apply Theorem~\ref{Thm:CullerShalen} to the splitting $(\Gamma, \mathfrak{G})$ to construct a set $\overline{\Sigma}=\{\Sigma_1,...,\Sigma_n\}$ of closed and $2$-sided incompressible surfaces in $M$. \item We will assume for contradiction that the fundamental groups of all of these surfaces are individually virtual surface fibre subgroups of $G$, and we will use this assumption to infer that at least one edge group of the splitting $(\Gamma, \mathfrak{G})$ must have been a virtual surface fibre subgroup of $G$. \item Finally we will apply Theorem~\ref{thm:mfdCateg} to see that such an edge group must be normal in $G$.
 This will lead to a contradiction to the fact that our original splitting $(\Gamma', \mathfrak{G}')$ was acylindrical. \end{enumerate}